Got a minute to help? take our quick website survey >

 - Anything you've talked about in appointments or meetings

-- What someone writes about you in appointments
+- What someone has written about you in appointments

-There are lots of professionals you can talk to confidentially about your mental health.
+There are lots of professionals we can talk to in private about our mental health.
+Some of these include:

 - Doctors